karmab/kcli/README.md

 ## additional parameters for plan files

-- *ip1* Primary ip
-- *ip2* Secondary ip
-- *ip3* Third ip
-- *ip4* Fourth ip
+- *ips* Array of ips.
+Length of this array must match Lenght of the netmask array

-Note those ips can also be provided on command line when creating a single vm
+Note that up to 4 ips can also be provided on command line when creating a single vm ( with the flag -1, -2, -3 and -4)

 ## ansible dynamic inventory